AgilData/open-sharding/libmyospfacade/src/README.txt

 driver so that applications load it instead of the native driver.
 To do this, export LD_LIBRARY_PATH=/usr/lib/myosp/ in the application's environment.

+  If your application runs in an server, such as Apache, you must set the LD_LIBRARY_PATH environment variable in the server so that all application code can access the environment variable at runtime.
+For Apache this can be done in the apachectl and /etc/init.d/httpd script.
+In Apache2 there is a configuration file available for setting environment variables.
+Alternatively you can set the environment variable in a global location, such as /etc/profile (this may require a system reboot to take affect).
+To verify that the LD_LIBRARY_PATH is set properly, run 'ldd' on the library module that accesses the MySQL database.
+For example, with PHP you can run:ldd mysqli.soNear the top of the output you should see a library listed in the /usr/lib/myosp install directory.
+If so, then everything is set up correctly.
+Because application servers have their own scripts and environments, it is useful to output ldd from the application server startup for full verification.

 -- Configuration --
   The default location for myosp configs is /etc/osp/myosp.conf.
 The directory can be set using the environment variable "MYOSP_CONF_DIR=/path/to/configdir/"